 The archive's behavior is configured in the Agent's Profile:

 - Use Archive: disables/enables Archive at all.
-Change of this setting is not applied to currently existing sync job, it's applied to newly created jobs.
+On versions prior to 2.12 change of this setting is not applied to currently existing sync job, it's applied to newly created jobs.

 - Max archive file size (MB): the max size of a file that will be moved to Archive.
 Increase it if you work with big files.
 Bear in mind that this will require more storage space.